Why Backup your System Drive with a Cloning Program?

 SYSTEM MIGRATION » In addition to the benefits already mentioned (which fall under the heading 'Disaster Recovery'), cloning programs also make it easy for you to migrate your operating system from one hard drive (usually older, smaller, slower) to another (usually a newer, bigger, faster).

-On the next page, let's define some basic terms you'll need to understand.
+On the next page, let's define some basic terms you'll need to understand so we're all on the same page going forward.
 See below for linkage.